-So we made the decision to leave the team - and now we are being pressured on this decision due to college recruiting rules today that allow looking at 7th / 8th graders now.
+So we made the decision to leave the team, and now we are being pressured on this decision.
 Our answer 1) academics will always be top priority, 2) at 12 and starting 7th grade playing multiple sports are critical to determine which sports she may want to play in college, 3) balancing friends, being a kid, burnout and injuries that occur playing a single sport.

 Are we making the right decision?
-Please note we just relocated to FL and everything is year round unlike other states where sports are seasonal and more balanced.
+Please note we just relocated to Florida, and everything is year round unlike other states where sports are seasonal and more balanced.
 Many Thanks for your advice.

 Answer: Frankly, I applaud your decision to balance your 12 year old's time and interests.
 Parents get caught up in the insanity of college scholarships and the prospect of seeing their players on ESPN because that's what they think all college softball is about.
 Many of these parents completely lose sight of the fact that their daughter is almost certainly not the next Jennie Finch, and she's probably not going to the Olympics, nor will she earn $150,000 a year playing softball after she graduates college.

 Too many of these parents also (almost stubbornly) refuse to acknowledge the "realities" of college softball and how recruiting actually works.
 They prefer not to understand that 1) 75% of ALL college teams are not D-I. This is important because it means 75% of colleges aren't going to recruit like D-I schools.
 2) Only about 55% of players will ever get any athletic based aid, and the majority of those that do will get partial amounts, not full rides.